aanderse/LdapRecord.com/source/docs/models.md

 Depending on the type of LDAP directory and model you are working with, you may need to convert some attributes to a string before it can be properly serialized.
-For example, if you your model is from ActiveDirectory, you will need to convert the `objectguid` property to a string since it is in binary, otherwise `json_encode()` will throw an exception.
+For example, if you your model is from Active Directory, you will need to convert the `objectguid` property to a string since it is in binary, otherwise `json_encode()` will throw an exception.

 This can be done by adding a `convertAttributesForJson()` method to your model:

 > By default, the `objectguid` and `objectsid` attributes are
-> converted for you when using the built-in ActiveDirectory models.
+> converted for you when using the built-in Active Directory models.

 ```php
 <?php